-Students who are eligible for New Arrivals Program support will be listed on the NAP application webpages as either current or potential new arrivals.
+Students who are eligible for New Arrivals Program funding will be listed on the NAP application webpages as either current or potential new arrivals.

-Current newly arrived students are immediately eligible for NAP support.
+Current newly arrived students are immediately eligible for NAP funding.
 Students highlighted in green are currently included in the school's NAP allocation.
 Students highlighted in yellow have had a NAP application submitted and are awaiting processing.
-Students who are not highlighted require their application to be submitted.
+Students who are not highlighted require submission of an application.

-Potential students may be eligible for NAP support but are missing data in ERN to support their application.
+Potential students may be eligible for NAP funding but are missing data in ERN to support their application.
 Missing details are highlighted in red.
 Schools will need to update this data in ERN to progress with the application.
 Once schools update and/or amend missing or incorrect details, students will be relisted as current new arrivals, and schools will be able to proceed with the NAP application.